gautam84/Quizella/README.md

   - Modular and customizable Material Design UI components for Android.
 - [Figma](https://figma.com/) - Figma is a vector graphics editor and prototyping tool which is primarily web-based.

+## Back-end 🛰️
+The app uses ktor-client to retrieve data from [The Trivia API](https://the-trivia-api.com/).
+For more information, read the [documentation](https://the-trivia-api.com/docs/v2/).

 ## Architecture 🗼